feratyusa/paras-capstone-bangkit-2022/guide/Routes.md

 #### Response

 - 200: Success.
-The response will return user data
+The response will return user credentials
 - 409: Failed login (Email doesn't exist or password is wrong)

 ## /register